dvberkel/deck-remote/README.md

 Deck Remote
 ===========

+If acquinted myself with the following framework [controldeck.js][7].
+I recommend it whole heartily.

 [deck.js][1] is a framework for creating modern HTML presentations.
 This project creates a plugin for deck to remote control the progress through the presentation.